Nat-Your-Personal-CRM/handbook/README.md

 - Have happy customers that pay for our software.

 ## Share allocation
+Company ownership and share allocation is a very complicated topic.
+That's why we've chosen to simplify is as much as possible.
+### Rules
+- If you're getting paid money, you don't get any shares.
+-

 ## Expectactions for all team members
 ### Communicate a lot